 - Separate eggs ensuring that no yolk traces enter egg whites.

 - In a bowl large enough to handle all ingredients whip egg yolks until smooth.
-Add first listed (2/3 cup) sugar and whip until the mixture is very thick and pale in color, about 3-4 minutes.
-Add vanilla and milk (1/3 cup) and mix until just combined.
+Add 2/3 cup sugar and whip until mixture is very thick and pale in color, about 3-4 minutes.
+Add vanilla and milk, and mix until just combined.
 Set aside.

-- Immediately whip egg whites using clean whip attachment in a separate bowl along with second listed sugar.
-(1/3 cup).
+- Immediately whip egg whites using clean whip attachment in a separate bowl along with 1/3 cup sugar.
 Whip to medium-firm peaks.

-- Using a rubber spatula gently fold one third of whipped egg whites into egg yolk mixture.
+- Using a rubber spatula gently fold 1/3 of whipped egg whites into egg yolk mixture.

 - Delicately fold in half of sifted ingredients.
-Once combined fold in another third of whipped egg whites.
+Once combined fold in another 1/3 of whipped egg whites.

 - Fold in remaining dry ingredients followed by whipped egg whites.